PruvoNet/squiss-ts/README.md

 ## Versions
 Squiss supports Node 4 LTS and higher.
 For 0.12 support, consider compiling with Babel or using Squiss version 0.x.

-## License
-Squiss is Copyright (c) 2017 Tom Shawver, released under the ultra-permissive ISC license.
-See LICENSE.txt for details.

 ## Credits
 Squiss was originally created at [TechnologyAdvice](http://www.technologyadvice.com) in Nashville, TN.